Nihilus888/OptiStock/README.md

 ## Caching
 As API rate limit calls happen frequently on some of our third-party API integrations, I have added a caching layer using Redis to store data that only updates after a few months like balance sheet so that we don't flood their server with request that might get us rate limited unnecessarily.

+## Docker Containerization

+Managing dependencies can often be a major challenge in software development, especially when an application works perfectly on one machine but fails to run correctly on others.
+This problem typically arises due to differences in development environments, library versions, or system configurations.

+To address these issues, I adopted Docker to containerize my applications.
+Docker allows me to package the entire application, along with all its dependencies, libraries, and runtime environment, into a single, portable container.
+This container can then run consistently across any system that supports Docker, eliminating the classic "it works on my machine" problem.

 ## Monitoring and Logging
 To catch hidden issues early and ensure long-term stability, I integrated Sentry for real-time error monitoring, logging, and stack tracing.
 The setup was quick and straightforward, and Sentry immediately began capturing valuable insights into potential bugs and edge cases.
 Below are examples of issues it successfully logged.